 I date the use of currencies as beginning shortly after the first unsustainable mega-society arose.
 The earliest one on record is that of the Mesopotamians about 5,000 years ago, but they are not necessarily the first.
 There were probably some slightly smaller, less ecologically-disruptive megasocieites before them who did not leave as much archeological evidence of their existence and have yet to be found.
 The first Egyptian empire may have spewed forth about the same time period as Mesopotamia.

-That is why many tribal nations, worldwide, have several related branches or subdivisions of their tribe.
+That is one reason why many tribal nations, worldwide, have several related branches or subdivisions of their tribe.

 Riane Eisler, The Chalice and the Blade: Our History, Our Future, N.Y., Harper-Collins, 2011.
 David C. Korten, The Great Turning: From Empire to Earth Community, Berrett-Koehler Publishers, 2007.